OP-TEE/optee_os/documentation/optee_design.md

 ### From the TEE Supplicant
 The TEE supplicant is also working with shared memory, used to exchange data between normal and secure worlds.
-The TEE supplicant receives a memory address from the Trusted OS, used to store the data.
+The TEE supplicant receives a memory address from the OP-TEE core, used to store the data.
 This is for example the case when a Trusted Application is loaded.
 In this case, the TEE supplicant must register the provided shared memory in the same way a client application would do, involving the Linux driver.